macbeth-byui/cse310-course/docs/team.md

 2. Software Description:

-3. Make a list of features that you plan to include in your software by the end of Week 13:
+3. Make a list of features that you plan to include in your software by the end of Week 13.
+List your features in terms of priority (highest priority items listed first):

 4. Identify the programming languages, frameworks, and libraries you plan on using: